johninfra/it-support-and-cybersecurity-labs/Lab-3-Network-Troubleshooting/README.md

 # Lab 3 - Network Troubleshooting

 ## Overview
-This lab demonstrates real world network troubleshooting in a VMware virtual environment.
-The objective was to diagnose and resolve a loss of network connectivity after manually releasing the IP configuration on a Windows virtual machine.
+This lab demonstrates troubleshooting network connectivity issues in a VMware virtual environment.
+The issue occurred after manually releasing the IP configuration, which caused the system to lose network access.

-This simulates a common IT support scenario where a system loses connectivity due to DHCP or network misconfiguration.
+The objective was to restore connectivity using standard IT troubleshooting techniques.

 ---